Susan Still (chair)

 Maryann McArdle (secretary)

 A charter member of Main Street Arts, Maryann has been involved with the organization since its inception, previously serving as a member of the board in the 1990s.
 She performed regularly in MSA’s annual Christmas Revels, portrayed The Other Woman in MSA’s production of Trial By Jury, and was co-musical director with founder Mary Hepburn for MSA’s first production of Kiss Me Kate.
-Maryann has worked at Vermont Academy for over 30 years, serving in their advancement and communications offices, and currently as a college counselor.
-She lives with her husband artist Mark Ragonese in Bellows Falls.
-She is an avid gardener and plays jazz piano with The Little Big Band and the BSP Trio.
+Maryann has worked at Vermont Academy for over 30 years, serving in their advancement and communications offices, and currently as Director of College Counseling.
+She lives with her husband, artist Mark Ragonese, in Bellows Falls.
+She is an avid gardener and plays jazz piano with Swing Low, and The Little Big Band.

 Alan Fowler (treasurer)